• Skip to primary navigation

 Adding frozen peaches to drinks can add flavor and can act as a flavorful ice cube.

-Three of my favorite things to make in the middle of winter when we are craving summer fruit are peach pie, peach cobbler, and peach cobbler muffins.
 Using frozen summer peaches to bake a saucy dessert bursting with fruit flavor makes those short, dark, cold winter days a little easier to bear.

 A wood bowl filled with warm peach cobbler.